Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Most patients notice appetite changes within 1-2 weeks, with meaningful weight loss beginning around week 4-6.
 Maximum effects typically occur after 16-20 weeks at stable dosing.
 Diabetes control improvements often appear within 2-4 weeks of reaching therapeutic doses.

-When sourced from FDA-registered pharmacies using USP-grade ingredients, compounded semaglutide should provide equivalent clinical effects.
-However, quality varies significantly between compounding pharmacies.
+When sourced from FDA-registered pharmacies using USP-grade ingredients, compounded semaglutide should be evaluated with careful pharmacy review and clinical monitoring.
+But quality varies significantly between compounding pharmacies.
 Choose providers with proper oversight and quality assurance programs.

 Take the missed dose as soon as possible if it's within 5 days of the scheduled time.
 If more than 5 days have passed, skip the missed dose and resume your regular schedule.
 Never double dose to make up for missed injections, as this increases side effect risks.